 Educational Opportunities: Paso Robles is the home of the North County Campus of Cuesta College, providing educational opportunities for youth and adults.

 Parks, recreation, and library services are high priorities for Paso Robles.
 The City has invested approximately $15 Million during the last decade to provide a new library and district park facilities.

 The City and its economic development partners provide a support network for business expansion and location in Paso Robles.
 Here are some of the related policies, programs and organizations that are behind this effort:

-Economic Development Team: Each Monday afternoon, staff representatives of Planning, Engineering, Building, and Emergency Services provide pre-application review for new developments.
+Economic Development Team: Staff representatives of Planning, Engineering, Building, and Emergency Services provide pre-application review for new developments at the convenience of potential applicants.
 This no fee review is designed to identify issues or challenges that may be associated with a development project and provides applicants with an opportunity to find design solutions.
 The Economic Development Team is committed to facilitating the development review process.

 Economic Vitality Corporation (San Luis Obispo)

 The Economic Vitality Corporation (EVC) is the primary economic development agency for San Luis Obispo County and each of it's cities including Paso Robles.
 The EVC assists local and relocating companies with a variety of business resources and services including business attraction and creation; business retention and expansion; site location, commercial property acquisition, and building permits; international trade and import and export issues through a private in-house consultant and the BuyUSA trade program; business financial assistance and loans; a unique trailing spouse job network; and special economic gardening practices.
 Visit their web site at www.sloevc.org/.

 San Luis Obispo Regional Energy Alliance helps save energy and money through energy efficiency and energy demand management strategies.
 We work together to provide residents, businesses, and municipalities with a host of programs and services, including rebate and incentive offers, community events, energy trainings, and more. www.sloenergyalliance.org